vpp-dev/vpp-release-notes/README.md

 @page release_notes_2110 Release notes for VPP 21.10

-More than 280 commits since the previous release, including 153 fixes.
+More than 285 commits since the previous release, including 156 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Fri Aug 27 02:06:04 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Sat Aug 28 01:59:23 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER